 "When the gut is wounded, it is unable to create enough enzymes to handle your unique histamine load." - bodyecology.com

 "In order to rebuild your histamine tolerance, it is essential to repair the lining of the gut since the gut lining releases one major group of enzymes." - bodyecology.com

 I found out I had histamine intolerance a long time after I began to keep a list of foods I was intolerant of.
 Those included: wine, beer, cheese, dairy yoghurt, some dried fruit, olives, most packaged & processed foods, and tomatoes.
-I bought DAO (diamine oxidase) enzymes and suddenly, after drinking experimental two glasses of white wine, I didn't experience any of the negative symptoms I usually did: hangover, tiredness, shortness of breath, negative emotions (irritability, guilt, worry, feeling down), swollen under-eyes, mucus congestion.
+I bought DAO (diamine oxidase) enzymes and suddenly, after drinking experimental two glasses of white wine, I didn't experience any of the negative symptoms I usually did: flu-like symptoms, headaches, tiredness, shortness of breath, negative emotions (irritability, guilt, worry, feeling down), swollen under-eyes, bloatedness, mucus congestion, cough.

 Histamine intolerance can be genetic, but in most people it is a curable condition.
 It is usually linked to gut problems, e.g. bacterial imbalance in the gut (dysbiosis), irritable bowel syndrome (IBS), leaky gut syndrome, SIBO (small-intestine bacterial overgrowth) - or all of these problems at once.
 Most food intolerances in general can be remedied by healing the gut.
 Follow the links to read about the above conditions to determine how to heal your gut.

 Tests for Histamine Intolerance: Your doctor can take blood tests for histamine and tryptase levels to diagnose you, Dr. Doni explains.